Get insider access

 • Questionable practices.

 HP has some questionable practices.
-It often sells models that come with six months of free ink through its ink subscription service; however, subscribing to the service will block you from using third-party cartridges, even if you cancel your subscription later.
-HP has also been accused of blocking scanner functionality if the printer is low on ink.
+It often sells HP+ models that come with three or six months of free ink through their ink subscription service and an extended warranty if you agree to set up the printer with HP+; however, this will block you from using third-party cartridges, even if you cancel your ink subscription later on.
+Printers will also require a constant internet connection, even if you are printing via USB.

 HP vs Brother

 HP and Brother are both major printer manufacturers.
+While Brother is known for laser printers, it also has a small lineup of inkjets.
 Brother printers typically have better print quality, especially on lower-end models.
 However, HP has a wider range of printers, including portable printers and laser printers with a refillable toner tank, similar to supertank inkjet models.
 See our recommendations for the best Brother printers.

 HP vs Epson